awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 ------

 **Note**
-If you created a configuration in the AWS AppConfig hosted configuration store, you can create new versions of the configuration by using the [CreateHostedConfigurationVersion](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_CreateHostedConfigurationVersion.html) API action\.
-To view AWS CLI details and sample commands for this API action, see [create\-hosted\-configuration\-version](https://docs.aws.amazon.com/cli/latest/reference/appconfig/create-hosted-configuration-version.html) in the *AWS CLI Command Reference*\.
+If you created a configuration in the AWS AppConfig hosted configuration store, you can create new versions of the configuration by using the [CreateHostedConfigurationVersion](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_CreateHostedConfigurationVersion.html) API operations\.
+To view AWS CLI details and sample commands for this API operation, see [create\-hosted\-configuration\-version](https://docs.aws.amazon.com/cli/latest/reference/appconfig/create-hosted-configuration-version.html) in the *AWS CLI Command Reference*\.